-In 2018, United launched our Shedd the Straw program to eliminate all non-recyclable plastic stirring sticks and cocktail picks on our aircraft and replaced them with an environmentally-friendly alternative made out of bamboo.
-The elimination of plastic stirring sticks and cocktail picks is just one part of a larger initiative we're taking here at United.
-We also make sure that the things we use and serve on board every day are as environmentally friendly as possible.
-A great example includes exclusive, more sustainable packaging for our illy coffee, which is important given that we use 1.7 million pounds of coffee each year.
+In 2018, we launched our Shedd the Straw program to eliminate all non-recyclable plastic stirring sticks and cocktail picks on our aircraft, and replaced them with an environmentally-friendly alternative made out of bamboo.
+The elimination of plastic stirring sticks and cocktail picks is just part of a larger initiative we are taking to ensure the things we use and serve onboard every day are environmentally friendly.
+Another includes introducing more sustainable packaging for our illy coffee, of which we use 1.7 million pounds of each year.

+Through our Flight for the Planet, the most eco-friendly commercial flight of its kind in the history of aviation, we tested even more recyclable and compostable materials in an effort to remove as much waste as possible from our supply chain.
 In the Economy cabin, United swapped traditional snack options with a complimentary plated service featuring fully recyclable or compostable serviceware, including a test of an industry-first, recyclable-paper, hot beverage cup.
-In the premium cabin, United continued to use reusable service ware and swapped plastic lids for beeswax food wrappers.
-The airline also removed the paper wrapping from silverware roll-ups.
+In the premium cabin, United continued to use reusable serviceware and swapped plastic lids for beeswax food wrappers.
+We also removed the paper wrapping from silverware roll-ups.

 Recent stories about sustainable products and materials management

 Eco-Skies upcycle travel bags for a cause (October 31, 2017)

 United customers can help us clean the world (October 23, 2018)